Applied Sciences and Engineering Technology

 - Identify work orders and write out or modify as needed correctly, calculate information needed to machine parts to correct specs

-- Construct, input milling properties, and simulate cutting operation of 3-d surface and solid modeling features by computer-assisted methods
+- Construct input milling by properties, and simulate cutting operation of 3-D surface and solid modeling features by computer assisted methods

 - Evaluate machining process during cutting operation and adjust initial variable settings to achieve maximum results

 - Create a multiple part mechanism which requires both CNC milling and turning to manufacture a capstone

 What fields or jobs are available for Computer-Integrated Machining majors?